Compile Java classes to native code prior to launching the virtual machine.

 Current AOT limitations

-- AOT initial release in JDK 9 is only supported on 64-bit Linux systems running 64-bit Java.
+- AOT initial release in JDK 9 is provided for experimental-only use and is restricted to Linux x64 systems running 64-bit Java with either Parallel or G1 GC.

-- The system should have installed libelf to allow generation of AOT shared libraries (.so) as result of AOT compilation.
+- The system must have installed libelf to allow generation of AOT shared libraries (.so) as result of AOT compilation.

-- AOT compilation should be executed on the same system or a system with the same configuration on which AOT code will be used by Java application.
+- AOT compilation must be executed on the same system or a system with the same configuration on which AOT code will be used by Java application.

 - May not compile java code which uses dynamically generated classes and bytecode (lambda expressions, invoke dynamic).